afeld/python-public-policy/syllabus.md

 Academic integrity is a vital component of Wagner and NYU.
 All students enrolled in this class are required to read and abide by Wagner's Academic Code.
 All Wagner students have already read and signed the Wagner Academic Oath.
 Plagiarism of any form will not be tolerated and students in this class are expected to report violations to me.
 If any student in this class is unsure about what is expected of you and how to abide by the academic code, you should consult with me.

-### Henry and Lucy Moses Center for Students with Disabilities at NYU
+### Accessibility

 Academic accommodations are available for students with disabilities.
-Please visit the [Moses Center for Students with Disabilities (CSD)](https://www.nyu.edu/about/leadership-university-administration/office-of-the-president/office-of-the-provost/university-life/office-of-studentaffairs/student-health-center/moses-center-for-students-with-disabilities.html) website and click on the Reasonable Accommodations and How to Register tab or call or email CSD at (212-998-4980 or mosescsd@nyu.edu) for information.
+Please visit the [Moses Center for Student Accessibility](https://www.nyu.edu/students/communities-and-groups/students-with-disabilities.html) website and click on the Reasonable Accommodations and How to Register tab or call or email CSD at (212-998-4980 or mosescsd@nyu.edu) for information.
 Students who are requesting academic accommodations are strongly advised to reach out to the Moses Center as early as possible in the semester for assistance.

 ### NYU's Calendar Policy on Religious Holidays